hypered/slab/README.md

 ghci> :main classes examples/a.slab
 ```

-The test cases in `examples/cases/` come from the [original test
+The test cases in `examples/cases/` come from the [original Pug test
 suite](https://github.com/pugjs/pug/tree/master/packages/pug/test/cases).
 The
 expected HTML is not exactly the same: we pretty print it differently, or some
 tags are explicitely closed in Pug.js (e.g. `<source>` vs. `<source/>`.